What can I claim in a divorce settlement?

 Typically, the family home is the couple’s most valuable asset.
 There are different ways of handling home ownership in a divorce settlement, and the court will decide what's most equitable and fair.

-• Unchanged ownership: In this case, one partner continues to live in the house, but the ownership of the home remains the same.
+• Unchanged ownership: In this case, one partner continues to live in the house, but the ownership of the family home remains the same.

 Does the length of a marriage affect a divorce settlement?